-The present interpretative case study aimed to explore the construction of researcher identity through successful dyadic supervisory relationships.
-The only participant in the current single case study was Ako, a recently graduated doctoral student who published some papers with his supervisor and maintained that intimate and fruitful relationship after graduation.
+The present interpretative case study aimed to explore constructing researcher identity through successful dyadic supervisory relationships.
+The only participant in the current single case study was Ako, a recently graduated doctoral student who published some papers with his supervisor and kept that intimate and fruitful relationship after graduation.
 The data were collected through in-depth interviews, journals, and narration.

-Thematic analyses [1] were conducted to analyze the collected data.
+Thematic analyses^[1] were conducted to analyze the collected data.
 In line with Wisker's (2012) framework, the findings generated four themes, including supervisor's qualities, supervisor's affective expectations, supervisee's journey, and relationship enhancement.
-The results revealed that a full-fledged and intimate supervisory relationship, in both formal and informal settings, contributed to the development of researcher identity.
+The results revealed that a full-fledged and intimate supervisory relationship, in both formal and informal settings, contributed to developing researcher identity.
 The results have some implications for teacher educators, university managers, supervisors, and doctoral students.